 Move to Mexico For The Weather

 You can pick your ideal temperature in Mexico because it is close enough to the equator.
 The hot areas are usually constantly hot, and the cooler areas are usually constantly cool.
-There aren’t many places in Mexico with drastic weather conditions like snow for weeks.
+There aren’t many places in Mexico with drastic weather conditions, like snow for weeks.

-Now, Mexico is a big country, and different climates range from hot, arid, humid, temperate, cool, and rainy.
+Mexico is a big country, and different climates range from hot, arid, humid, temperate, cool, and rainy.
 There’s something for everyone here!

-The coastal areas in the south tend to be humid and hot.
-The middle’s central highland areas tend to have temperate weather, with the heaviest rainfalls during June-September.
-And if you like drier weather but want to be close to the beach, you can live in the Baja Peninsula, which tends to have a Mediterranean climate like that of San Diego but at a fraction of the cost.
+The coastal areas in the south will be humid and hot.
+The middle’s central highland areas usually have temperate weather, with the heaviest rainfalls during June-September.
+If you like drier weather but want to be close to the beach, you can live in the Baja Peninsula, which enjoys a Mediterranean climate like San Diego but at a fraction of the cost.

 Health Care & Health Insurance

 What if you could save a ton of money on a basic need like your health without having to sacrifice your actual well-being?
 Talk to any expat living in Mexico about their healthcare experiences here, and you’ll get overwhelmingly good reviews.

 Many doctors in Mexico have been trained in the U.S. Sometimes, you’ll even find a few that speak English.
 Most private hospitals in Mexico are very modern and are equipped with excellent tools that make Mexican healthcare of international standards.

 Also, most medications are widely available at Mexican pharmacies, many without needing a prescription.

 Medical care in Mexico is first-class and usually a fraction of the cost compared to what most are used to paying.
 It isn’t unusual to pay $15-$30 for a doctor’s visit in Mexico.
 And that isn’t a copay.
 That is a visit without insurance.